(Redirected from Ta-Hung Cheng)

-Da-Hung Cheng has played for several years in the Chinese Professional Baseball League.
+Da-Hung Cheng, whose name is also sometimes transcribed as Ta-Hung Cheng, has played for several years in the Chinese Professional Baseball League.
 His brother also appeared in the CPBL.

 Cheng played in the 1996 World Youth Championship, 1999 World Junior Championship and 2001 World Port Tournament.
 In the 2002 World University Championship, he and Kuo-Ching Kao split the DH role for Taiwan; Cheng was 3 for 11 with a double and a steal.